Restore Avanti rail services or end contract, leaders tell government

 A Department for Transport (DfT) spokeswoman said Mr Shapps would respond to the mayors and council leader by letter.

-Mayor of London Sadiq Khan, Greater Manchester mayor Andy Burnham and the leader of Manchester City Council Bev Craig, signed the letter to Mr Shapps following timetable disruption on West Coast Mainline services between Manchester and London.
+Mayor of London Sadiq Khan, Greater Manchester Mayor Andy Burnham and the leader of Manchester City Council Bev Craig, signed the letter to Mr Shapps following timetable disruption on West Coast Mainline services between Manchester and London.

-The plan to run four trains an hour from London Euston, with only one service to Manchester with no notice nor consultation until further notice was "completely unacceptable" and would "damage some of the UK's largest and most important economic and cultural centres".
+They said the plan to run four trains an hour from London Euston, with only one service to Manchester, with no notice or consultation until further notice was "completely unacceptable" and would "damage some of the UK's largest and most important economic and cultural centres".

 Without consultation and under the banner of blaming workers- Avanti took a unilateral decision to cut off Manchester indefinitely.— Bev Craig (@bevcraig) August 9, 2022